projectcontour/contour-operator/design/service-apis.md

 ## Background

 Contour Operator manages Contour using the `contours.operator.projectcontour.io` Custom Resource Definition (CRD).
-The Contour Custom Resource (CR) provides the user interface for managing an instance of Contour and is handled by the Kubernetes API just like built-in objects.
-Contour Operator monitors the Contour CR and provides status on whether the actual state matches the desired state of the object.
+The Contour custom resource provides the user interface for managing an instance of Contour and is handled by the Kubernetes API just like built-in objects.
+Contour Operator monitors the Contour custom resource and provides status on whether the actual state matches the desired state of the object.
 Contour Operator will continue to support the Contour CRD.
 Adding support for Service APIs will provide users an alternative approach to managing Contour.

 ## High-Level Design

 Contour Operator will manage Contour using the `gatewayclasses.networking.x-k8s.io` and `gateways.networking.x-k8s.io` CRDs.
-The combination of GatewayClass and Gateway CRs will provide the user interface for managing an instance of Contour.
-Service APIs provides extension points to allow for custom resources to be linked at various layers of the API.
+The combination of GatewayClass and Gateway custom resources will provide the user interface for managing an instance of Contour.
+Service APIs provides extension points to allow for resources to be linked at various layers.
 This provides more granular customization at the appropriate places within the API structure.
 These extension points will be leveraged to expose Contour-specific configuration.

 ## Detailed Design